Metro Bank

 • Cash account

-Metro Bank also offers a simplified version of their current account for those wanting to keep things super straightforward.
-It’s similar to the current account in that it can be opened instantly and offers contactless payment.
-The big difference is that it doesn’t provide an overdraft or Direct Debit payments.
+Metro Bank also offers a simplified version of its current account for those wanting to keep things super straightforward.
+It’s similar to the current account in that it can be opened instantly and offers contactless payments.
+The big difference is that it doesn’t provide an overdraft or direct debit payments.
 The cash account also has some restrictions on overseas use and transactions.
-It can’t be used outside of the United Kingdom, aside from places where the Link logo is displayed on a cash machine.
+It can’t be used outside the United Kingdom, aside from places where the Link logo is displayed on a cash machine (eg. Channel Islands and Isle of Man).

 • Children’s account

-Metro bank does not really have any accounts meant exclusively for children.
-However, it does offer two types of accounts that can be opened by under 18s.
-Cash accounts and an easy-access savings account.
-Your kid can get both these accounts and enjoy the full “grown-up” banking experience, learning both how to deal with day-to-day spending and with savings.
+Metro Bank doesn’t have any accounts meant exclusively for children.
+However, its cash account can be opened if you’re aged 11 or over, while the Young Savers easy access account is designed for anyone aged 21 and under (parents, guardians or grandparents must open the account for children aged 10 or under).
+Your child can get both of these accounts and enjoy the full “grown-up” banking experience, learning both how to deal with day-to-day spending and savings.
 Learn more about these children accounts offered by Metro Bank.

 • Business accounts